How to Create a Rideshare App for Your Offline Business

 Real-time tracking: An app should send timely updates on the current location of a driver.

-Search: To find a route and driver, a user needs to search.
+Search: To find a route and driver, a user needs to user search.

 Filtering: With an advanced filtering system, a user can select the type of car